bherrmann7/quiz/README.md

 The frontend uses ClojureScript and Om and has a single atom for managing state.
 The Clojure backend uses mysql to keep track of players and their progress through a deck.

-I'm still explorer various ways to message between ClojureScript and Clojure, at the moment I'm using POST to send Edn back and forth.
+I'm still exploring various ways to message between ClojureScript and Clojure, at the moment I'm using POST to send EDN back and forth.
 I'm trying to decide if I should have a single message with a distinctive :type, or seperate REST endpoints for each message type.

-## TODO
+## To Do/Ideas

   - create a demo site